nvbalavignesh/data-leader-game/README.md

 Then open `http://localhost:8000` in your browser and click `index.html`.

 That's it!
 The game will present you with email scenarios.
 Choose responses to see how they affect your budget, profit, data quality and reputation.
+It now shows each scenario on a timeline so you can track decisions over time.